Content Creation with Spillovers: An Incentive Design Approach: Proofs Omitted From Section

 When $x_1 = 0$, we have $Q_2 = x_1 x_2 = 0$.
-Thus, player 2's quality is zero regardless of her effort, and she pays a cost of $0.25x_2^\star > 0$ for no attention.
+Thus, player 2's quality is zero regardless of her effort, and she pays a cost of $0.25x_2^\star > 0$ for no extra allocation share.
 Player 2 strictly prefers to deviate to $x_2 = 0$, again leading to a contradiction. \end{itemize}

 Since all cases lead to contradiction, no PNE exists. \end{proofof}